 Will schools be dangerous for our kids?

 Any parent would say that the health of their child is one of the most important things to them.
-This pandemic caused us all to give increased thought to how clean and safe our surroundings are.
+This pandemic has caused us all to give increased thought to how clean and safe our surroundings are.
 The virus can be transferred so easily to another person.
-Quite a few outbreaks took place in long-term care and retirement homes where all of the residents are in close association.
+Quite a few severe outbreaks took place in long-term care and retirement homes where all of the residents are in close association.

 Schools present a similar environment with teachers and hundreds of students all being under the same roof.
 The only difference schools have from nursing homes is that all the individuals attending the same facility during the day return to their homes and families in the evening.
 Thus widening the potential number of people exposed if a student or staff member were to infect others at their facility.